zacLibaud/bADA55.github.io/index.md

 countries (in our combined movie, music and emotion dataset) across the years.
 Finally, we will connect all the dots to reveal how music moves movies towards success.
 Let's dive deep into the world of music and movies!

+# Difference in Notation

+What is it?
+Aren't the ratings calculated in the same way on the 2 sites?
+I have the impression that 3.5/5 on BeerAdvocate doesn't have the same value as 3.5/5 on Rate Beer ...
+I need to check this...
+After some research, I've found out how the scores are calculated!
+Great stuff!
+Users rate beers on 5 topics: appearance, aroma, palate, taste and overall, but the 2 sites don't give the same importance to these topics!
+As a good statistician, I prefer to check this with my data.
+The results of my linear regression are the same as on the site, which makes sense.
+Here are my results:

+{% include_relative figs/rating_coeff.html %}

+I'm not happy that the coefficients are different...
+Does it really matter?
+Can I be sure that the coefficients are really different?
+A good old-fashioned statistical test will tell me!

 # Deciphering Country-Specific Music Styles

 {% include_relative figs/figure_interactive.html %}